LangChain Prompt Templates: Dynamic Prompts with Variables and Chat History

 Sometimes you know one variable at deploy time but another only at call time.
 You might fix the output language when you configure the app but let users provide the question.
 LangChain's .partial() method handles this cleanly.

-After calling .partial(), the returned template no longer requires the bound variable.
-You get a new template object — the original stays unchanged.
+The code below creates a base template with two variables, then uses .partial() to bind output_language early.
+The returned object is a new template — the original stays unchanged — that now only requires question at invoke time.
 I use this constantly for multi-tenant apps where each tenant has different system instructions but the same prompt skeleton.

 MessagesPlaceholder — Injecting Chat History

 This is the feature that makes prompt templates genuinely powerful for conversational apps.
-A MessagesPlaceholder reserves a slot where a list of messages gets injected at runtime.
+If you have built a chatbot with memory, you have seen this in action.
+A MessagesPlaceholder reserves a slot in the template where a list of message objects gets injected at runtime.

 Without it, you would need to manually concatenate history strings and track role labels yourself.
-With MessagesPlaceholder, you pass typed message objects and LangChain inserts them in the right position.
+With MessagesPlaceholder, you pass typed HumanMessage and AIMessage objects and LangChain inserts them in the right position between the system message and the new user input.

 [system] You are a helpful assistant.
 Be concise.